 The purpose of Wayland’s financial aid program is twofold: to assist families whose only barrier to a Wayland education is the cost of tuition, and to enhance the entire student body through socioeconomic, cultural and geographic diversity.

 Wayland Academy offers financial aid to families from a wide range of income levels, and we encourage families to apply for financial aid if they believe they need any level of support.
-Families may apply using the link to the left and enter the school code 14077 when prompted.
+Families may apply using the link to the right and enter the school code 14077 when prompted.

 Wayland’s financial aid program is designed to support our commitment to helping families afford the cost of tuition.
 Financial aid is granted to families based on need, as determined by the Smart Aid and is limited by Wayland’s financial resources.